alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

 .....
 ```
 4. MultiScanRegistration.cpp:178:76: error: parameter declared ‘auto’ (This is a requirement from LOAM package)
-This is because the current `CMake`, `g++` or `gcc` can not automatically recognize the C++ 11/14 standard syntax, which appears in 'loam_velodyne' package
+This is because the current CMake, g++ or gcc can not automatically recognize the C++ 11/14 standard syntax, which appears in 'loam_velodyne' package.

-first step, update your gcc and g++ version to support c++11/14 standard.
+First step, update your gcc and g++ version to support c++11/14 standard.
 Assuming the current gcc and g++ version is 4.8, type in terminal as below to get a  5.0 version:
 ```
 sudo apt-get install python-software-properties sudo add-apt-repository ppa:ubuntu-toolchain-r/test